ABOUT BAOKHUNGRI FESTIVAL

-The Baukhungri Festival organized by the Department of Tourism, Bodoland has targeted to promote Tourism in the region with an objective to preserve the traditional culture of ethnic tribes.
+The Baokhungri Festival organized by the Department of Tourism, Bodoland has targeted to promote Tourism in the region with an objective to preserve the traditional culture of ethnic tribes.

-Baukhungri Hill, considered sacred by the Bodos is climbed by the tribe on Sankranti, a day prior to spring festival of Bwisagu to offer prayers and seek blessing from Sibrai (Lord Shiva) to bid farewell the outgoing year and herald the New Year with an aspiration for peace and prosperity in the coming year.
+The hill is considered to be sacred and climb on sankranti.
+A day prior to spring festival of Bwisagu to offer prayers and seek blessing from sibrai(सिब बोराय/Lord Shiva) to id farewell the outgoing year and herald the new year with an aspiration for peace and prosperity in the coming year.

 HOW THIS FESTIVAL IS CELEBRATED?

-Bodoland Tourism organizes this Baukhungri Festival with exciting events to enthuse your heart and join the spring festival.
-Introducing various indigenous games like Khomlainai, Batha Gelenai, and Gila Gelenai is expected to popularise these sports amongst the young generation otherwise, slowly losing its ground in the society.
+Bodoland Tourism organizes this Baokhungri Festival with exciting events to enthuse your heart and join the spring festival.
+Introducing various indigenous games like Khomlainai, Batha Gelenai, and Gila Gelenai is expected to popularize these sports among the young generation otherwise, slowly losing its ground in the society.
 Equally, the welcome is the exposure of locals to learn about adventure Sports like paragliding and initiate to earnestly kick-start the tourism sector blending tradition with modernity.
 Competition with prize money in trekking & other activities and Cock-Fight are the highlight of the Festival.

 The Bodos like any other tribes in north-east India have lived amidst nature and have synthesized vast knowledge about various plant species to learn about their food and medicinal values.
 Traditional food and drinks of Bodos, therefore, consists of a lot of herbal ingredients in their delicacies.
 An ethnic food festival with traditional preparation of Oma Bedor (Pork meat) into different palatable dishes, Napham, Ondla, Sobai, Narzi, Dau Bidwi, Bamblu Bidwi, and many others is sure to tempt the taste buds of the visitors to cherish for more in future.
 ‘Gwkha Gwkhai Janai’ is a traditional food preparation the Bodos with a number of medicinal herbs taken on Sankranti day with the believe to fight seasonal diseases and gain immunity.